denoptim-project/catalyst_evaluator/README.md

         - a scaffold containing Ru,
         - two fragments connected to the scaffold via a `RuX:0-RuX:1` AP-AP connection, and
         - one fragment connected to the scaffold via a `RuL:0-RuL:1` AP-AP connection.
-    7. Finally, `Export graph` in `SDF` format as `my_catalyst.sdf`.
+    7. Finally, `Export graph` in `SDF` format as `mycatalyst.sdf` (or any other filename, but avoid using character "_" as it is later used as separator).
 This file can be fed to the catalyst evaluator script (see below).

-Once you have a Denoptim graph file, i.e., the `my_catalyst.sdf` mentioned above, you can start the evaluation with the following command:
+Once you have a Denoptim graph file, i.e., the `mycatalyst.sdf` mentioned above, you can start the evaluation with the following command:
 ```
-./evaluate_catalyst.sh -i my_catalyst.sdf
+./evaluate_catalyst.sh -i mycatalyst.sdf
 ```
-To see how the master job proceeds, check the log file `my_catalyst/my_catalyst_FProvider.log`.
-For a successfully terminated evaluation, the final results are summarised in file `my_catalyst/my_catalyst_out.sdf` while the details are collected in archive `my_catalyst/my_catalyst.tar.gz`.
+To see how the master job proceeds, check the log file `mycatalyst/mycatalyst_FProvider.log`.
+For a successfully terminated evaluation, the final results are summarised in file `mycatalyst/mycatalyst_out.sdf` while the details are collected in archive `mycatalyst/mycatalyst.tar.gz`.

 # Acknowledgements